xuy50/ecgr5106-hw1/README.md

 **Observations:**
 - One-hot encoding slightly improves performance (**R² increased from 0.64 to 0.65** in 60 epochs).
 - Overfitting starts appearing after **60 epochs**.
-- The improvement from one-hot encoding is relatively small, possibly because the network structure and data preprocessing are not highly complex, limiting the impact of additional categorical feature representation.
+- The improvement from one-hot encoding is relatively small, possibly because the instance and the network structure are not highly complex, limiting the impact of additional categorical feature representation.

 ### 2.c Increasing Model Complexity
 I experimented with increasing network complexity by adding more layers and neurons.